List of rulers of Chimor

 A modern representation of Minchançaman from the National Museum of Peru.

-The Kingdom of Chimor was a largely Quingnam-speaking polity during the Andean Late Intermediate Period in Peru, centered on a capital of Chan Chan.
+The Kingdom of Chimor was a largely Quingnam-speaking polity during the Andean Late Intermediate Period in Peru, centered on the capital of Chan Chan.
 It would eventually be conquered by an expansionist Inca Empire.
 Its monarchs or kings were known as the Chimor Cápac.
 Known rulers of Chimor are largely extrapolated from the Relación de Taycanamo by Rubén Vargas Ugarte, with much of its information from the Historia Suscinta de los Chimú.